This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(a == 0 && b == 1 && c == 2);

 During preprocessing, the compiler increments the replacement result of the __COUNTER__ macro.
-If you preprocess the source file, you will find it transformed into:
+If you preprocess the source file, you will find that the source file becomes like this:

 constexpr auto a = 0;